Atewe202/LITA-PROJECT-2-Customer-Segmentation-for-a-Subscription-Service/README.md

 ### LITA-PROJECT-2

+ ### OUTLINE
+  - Objective
+  - Data Sources
+  - Tolol used
+  - Data Cleaning and Preparation
+  - Exploratory Data Analysis
+  - Visualization
+  - Findings
+  - Recommendations

 ### Topic:  Customer Segmentation for a Subscription Service

 ### Summary of Porject
 This project involves analyzing customer data for a subscription service to identify segments and trends.
-Your goal is to understand customer behavior, track subscription types, and identify key trends in cancellations and renewals.
-The final deliverable is a Power BI dashboard that presents your analysis.
+The goal is to understand customer behavior, track subscription types, and identify key trends in cancellations and renewals.
+The final deliverable is a Power BI dashboard that presents the analysis.

 ### Objectives of the Project
 1. Excel:
- - Analyze customer data using pivot tables to find subscription patterns.
+ - To analyze customer data using pivot tables to find subscription patterns.
  - Calculate the average subscription duration and identify the most popular subscription types.
  - Create any other interesting reports.